HenrikJoreteg/human-javascript/ch01 - introduction.md

 ## Realtime apps are human apps

 A lot of people get hung up on the term "realtime".
-It's not just about the latency or speed of delivery, it's about the fact that there are multiple sources of data (usually people) doing stuff!
+The way I'm using it here is not referring to latency or speed of delivery, it's about the fact that there are multiple sources of data (usually people) doing stuff!
 People are changing the data all the time and our app isn't passively waiting for the user to refresh.
 Instead the app keeps itself up to date.
+In reality, no web app is "hard real-time" as per computer science.
+In our case it's a term to help describe apps that keep themselves up to date.

 Realtime isn't about hype and technology–it's about removing the friction of technology on collaboration and overcoming the confusion of keeping track of lots of state.